Photo: Krita beta-testing session; two monitors, four Wacom tablets (2012).

 - What's your favorite model?

-Please share it in the comments :)
+Please share your specifications, pro and cons in the comments :)